 The Florida Freight Advisory Committee (FLFAC) advises Florida on freight issues, priorities, projects and funding needs for freight improvements, and elevates freight transportation as a critical component of the state’s economic vitality and competitiveness.

-Consistent with Moving Ahead for Progress in the 21st Century (MAP-21) and Fixing America’s Surface Transportation (FAST) Act, the FLFAC will consist of a cross-sectional representation of public and private sector freight stakeholders.
-Stakeholders include representatives of ports, shippers, carriers, freight-related associations, the freight industry workforce, the Florida Department of Transportation, and local governments.
+Consistent with Moving Ahead for Progress in the 21st Century (MAP-21) and Fixing America’s Surface Transportation (FAST) Act, the FLFAC will consist of cross-section representation of public and private sector freight stakeholders.
+Stakeholders include representatives of ports, shippers, carriers, freight-related associations, the freight industry workforce, the transportation department of the State, and local governments.

 - Build on and leverage professional networks between statewide freight stakeholders with parallel interests.

-- Provide materials and media that can help raise awareness and education of freight initiatives.
+- Provide materials and media that can help raise awareness and education of freight related initiatives.